barfowl/OpenSubdiv/documentation/bfr_overview.rst

 Since the specifications for hardware tessellation often leave some details of the patterns as implementation dependent, no two hardware implementations are necessarily the same.
-Typically there may be subtle differences in the non-uniform tessellation patterns along boundaries, and that is to be exected here.
+Typically there may be subtle differences in the non-uniform tessellation patterns along boundaries, and that is to be executed here.

 *Bfr* does provide some obvious additional functionality not present in